The Health Informatics Service (THIS) Logo

 “A lot of organisations think there is nothing to worry about because they’ve never been attacked before.
 It's that type of mentality that we need to overcome.
 There have been incidents in the past that have affected other NHS organisations but not us, and that has been due to the security posture we’ve had in place as part of our digital maturity.”

-THIS has accreditation to provide training on all aspects of threat containment and secure email compliance through NHS Digital’s secure email standard DCB1596 certification that ensures sensitive and confidential information is kept secure.
+THIS has accreditation to provide training on all aspects of threat containment and secure email compliance through NHS England’s secure email standard DCB1596 certification that ensures sensitive and confidential information is kept secure.

 “We put customers through that accreditation.
 The threat landscape is evolving all the time and it’s important there is user awareness of staying abreast of changes and being aware of how you can keep your organisation safe.”